wds4/tribal-tapestry/experiment/virtueSignal.md

 # Mechanism

 One demonstrates loyalty to the tribe via one's response to a virtue signal.
-In effect, a virtue signal is a litmus test.
-It is a collection of threads, and one must either endorse them or reject them.
+In effect, a virtue signal is a litmus test with a binary outcome.
+It is a collection of attractive and toxic ideas that are bundled together into a package deal, and one is expected either to endorse them (the entire package) or to reject them.

 # Components and features
 ### Primary